William McKinley: Governor of Ohio (1892–1896)

 Even before McKinley completed his term in Congress, he met with a delegation of Ohioans urging him to run for governor.
-Governor James E. Campbell, a Democrat, who had defeated Foraker in 1889, was to seek re-election in 1891.
+Governor James E. Campbell, a Democrat, who had defeated Foraker in 1889, was to seek reelection in 1891.
 The Ohio Republican party remained divided, but McKinley quietly arranged for Foraker to nominate him at the 1891 state Republican convention, which chose McKinley by acclamation.
 The former congressman spent much of the second half of 1891 campaigning against Campbell, beginning in his birthplace of Niles.
-Hanna, however, was little seen in the campaign; he spent much of his time raising funds for the election of legislators pledged to vote for Sherman in the 1892 senatorial election (state legislators still elected US Senators).
+Hanna was little seen in the campaign; he spent much of his time raising funds for the election of legislators pledged to vote for Sherman in the 1892 senatorial election (state legislators still elected US Senators).
 (Note: Before the passage of the Seventeenth Amendment to the United States Constitution in 1913, senators were elected by state legislatures.)
-McKinley won the 1891 election by some 20,000 votes; the following January, Sherman, with considerable assistance from Hanna, turned back a challenge by Foraker to win the legislature's vote for another term in the US Senate.
+McKinley won the 1891 election by some 20,000 votes; in January, Sherman, with considerable assistance from Hanna, turned back a challenge by Foraker to win the legislature's vote for another term in the US Senate.

 Even after his final run for president in 1884, James G. Blaine was still seen as a possible candidate for the Republican nomination.
 In this 1890 Puck cartoon, he is startling Reed and McKinley (right) as they make their plans for 1892.

 Ohio's governor had relatively little power—for example, he could recommend legislation, but not veto it—but with Ohio a key swing state, its governor was a major figure in national politics.
-Although McKinley believed that the health of the nation depended on that of business, he was evenhanded in dealing with labor.
+McKinley believed the nation's health depended on that of business, but he was evenhanded in dealing with labor.
 He procured legislation that set up an arbitration board to settle work disputes and obtained passage of a law that fined employers who fired workers for belonging to a union.

-President Harrison had proven unpopular; there were divisions even within the Republican party as the year 1892 began and Harrison began his re-election drive.
-Although no declared Republican candidate opposed Harrison, many Republicans were ready to dump the president from the ticket if an alternative emerged.
+President Harrison had proven unpopular; there were divisions even within the Republican party as the 1892 began and Harrison sought reelection.
+No declared Republican candidate opposed Harrison, but many Republicans were ready to dump him from the ticket if an alternative emerged.
 Among the possible candidates spoken of were McKinley, Reed, and the aging Blaine.
 Fearing that the Ohio governor would emerge as a candidate, Harrison's managers arranged for McKinley to be permanent chairman of the convention in Minneapolis, requiring him to play a public, neutral role.
 Hanna established an unofficial McKinley headquarters near the convention hall, though no active effort was made to convert delegates to McKinley's cause.
 McKinley objected to delegate votes being cast for him; nevertheless he finished second, behind the renominated Harrison, but ahead of Blaine, who had sent word he did not want to be considered.
-Although McKinley campaigned loyally for the Republican ticket, Harrison was defeated by former President Cleveland in the November election.
+McKinley campaigned loyally for the Republican ticket, but Harrison lost to former President Cleveland in the November election.
 In the wake of Cleveland's victory, McKinley was seen by some as the likely Republican candidate in 1896.